MicroBinfie/MicroBinfie.github.io/About/about.markdown

 ## Nabil-Fareed Alikhan

+Bioinformatician with @andrewjpage

 ## Lee Katz

+Public health bioinformatics scientist.
+Author of Mashtree, Lyve-SET, Fasten, and others.
+Podcaster.
+Statements here are my only voice and not of my employer.

 ## Andrew Page

+Head of Informatics at @theQuadram, currently doing SARS-CoV-2 genomics/bioinformatics.
+Wrote Roary/Gubbins/SNP-sites etc.Views my own.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)